 Photography I in Color*

-*Prerequisite Photo I in Black-and-White as approved by Community Programs staff.
+*Prerequisite Photo I in Black-and-White or Photo I in Color as approved by Community Programs staff.

 Teen Academy Scholarships are available for all courses.
 If you are in need of financial assistance, download a scholarship application.